 Content automation is increasingly responsible for the creation, curation, and distribution of brand messages.
 Bol.com is using Google’s automated bidding features in display and video advertising.
 The automated bid system outperforms the currently optimized campaign with a 38% improvement in customer acquisition costs.

-An example of AI-optimized experience is offered by Olay ‘s Skin Advisor, a deep learning powered app, that aims to determine the “skin age” and recommend the best product among hundreds of different variations.
+An example of AI-optimized experience is offered by Olay ‘s Skin Advisor, deep learning-powered app, that aims to determine the “skin age” and recommend the best product among hundreds of different variations.
 After the introduction of the Personalized Skin Advisor, Olay reported that he had completed his conversion rate while engaging with 4 million consumers.

 “I have seen a fair amount of cat food advertising in my life and I do not own a cat or plan to own one.
 Every single penny invested in having me watching an ad for anything related to cat food was wasted. ”